 It is time for Zimbabweans to come together and reach out to their compatriots around the world to implement changes collectively.

 The country can avoid self-inflicted problems by closing the persistent gaps it has had since the end of colonisation.
+Education, resources and politics should be used to achieve this.

 The post-1980 education policy created one of the most educated countries in Africa, with an estimated 91% literacy rate.
 But a protracted exodus of skilled Zimbabweans has depleted the nation of the human capital necessary for economic growth and national development.
 These Zimbabweans are not lost to the country; they can be some of the best advocates abroad for its development.
 They need to complement the efforts of the government.